muter-mutation-testing/muter/README.md

 `mutation score = number of mutants killed / total number of mutants`

-For example, if your test suite killrf 50 mutants of the 75 introduced by Muter, your score would be 67%.
+For example, if your test suite killed 50 mutants of the 75 introduced by Muter, your score would be 67%.
 A well-engineered test suite should strive to be as close to 100% as possible.

 Muter not only provides a mutation score for your entire test suite, but it also generates individual scores for the files it has mutated.